dogaegeozden/infarc/README.md

 	-e, --extract
 		Use this option to extract files from a compressed folder -t, --tar
-		Use this option to set the comppress type to tar
+		Use this option to set the compression type to tar -z, --zip
-	-z, --zip
-		Use this option to set the comppress type to zip
+		Use this option to set the compression type to zip -n, --no-hidden
-	-n, --no-hidden
 		Ignore all the hidden folders

 ## EXAMPLES
 	infarc -c -t <source path> <destionation path>
 	infarc -c -z <source path> <destionation path>